KDWN: Beasley Broadcasting acquisition, trade to Audacy

-Sign off
+End of transmission

 On February 13, 2023, Audacy announced that KDWN would be signing off on March 1, while the translator would remain on air with the same programming.
 In November 2022, Audacy sold the land that the AM transmitter sat on for $40 million.
-KDWN is diplexed with KXST near the Las Vegas Motor Speedway; on the same day, Audacy also announced that KXST will also go dark.
+KDWN was diplexed with KXST near the Las Vegas Motor Speedway; on the same day, Audacy also announced that KXST would also go dark.

-With the station signing off, KXNT will replace KDWN as the primary entry point in Southern Nevada for the Emergency Alert System.
-KDWN's programming will remain available on K268CS (101.5 FM), which is fed via KMXB-HD3.
+With the station signing off, KXNT replaced KDWN as the primary entry point in Southern Nevada for the Emergency Alert System.
+KDWN's programming remains available on K268CS (101.5 FM), which is fed via KMXB-HD3.

-On March 1, 2023 at midnight, the station played the state anthem sung by The Killers (a live recording from October 19, 2010), then a station ID before concluding with the National Anthem by Alabama.
-As of 8:40 pm PST, KDWN remains on the air in anticipation of additional DX test scheduled for Midnight on March 2, prior to the station's final sign off.

-The station signed off at midnight on March 2, 2023.
+On March 1, 2023, at midnight, following the station's broadcast of Audacy-based podcast Perilous World Radio, the station gave a final message redirecting listeners to the FM signal or Audacy app, then played the state anthem, "Home Means Nevada", as sung by The Killers (a live recording from October 19, 2010), then a station ID before concluding with the Star-Spangled Banner as performed by Alabama, a picture of the transmitter sites transmitted using slow-scan television, and a series of Q code messages ending with "KDWN QRT", the latter portion the Q code signal to end transmission.
+KDWN remained on the air with a dead air transmission in anticipation of a final additional DX test scheduled for March 2, prior to the station's final sign off at midnight on March 2, 2023.

+On September 21, 2023, KDWN and sister station KXST filed applications with the FCC to relocate the two stations' towers and return to the air.
+No exact timeline was given.
+The stations did not return to the air within a year of shutting down; on March 11, 2024, Audacy submitted an application to cancel the license.

+The Federal Communications Commission cancelled the station’s license on March 22, 2024 because it had been silent for more than twelve consecutive months.